ethereum/ethereum-org-website/docs/index.md

 date: April 18, 2019
 sidebar: false
 ---
-<div class="center">[Ethereum](/) is a global, decentralized platform for money and new kinds of applications.
+<div class="center"><router-link to="/">Ethereum</router-link> is a global, decentralized platform for money and new kinds of applications.
 On Ethereum, you can write code that controls money, and build applications accessible anywhere in the world.</div>

 <div class="intro-blocks">